Liyu-math/Liyu-math/README.md

 <!-- Remember to add an image-->
 ## About me

-East China Normal University.

-Majoring in Mathematics and Applied Mathematics (Normal)

-Math Teacher secondary school

 Initiator of MaTeXe Mathematics Library.

+2025/9–: math teacher in Taiyuan No. 5 Secondary School.

+2021/9–2025/6: School of Mathematical Science, East China Normal University, majoring in Mathematics and Applied Mathematics (Normal).

 <details open>
 <summary>My top languages</summary>